Chargeback 101: Credit Card Chargebacks Explained

 When a chargeback happens, the disputed funds are held from the business until the card issuer works things out and decides what to do.
 Unfortunately, this can be a complicated and time-consuming process involving a lot of paperwork and documentation.
-If you sell with Square, you can rest a little easier about chargebacks as we’re here to help you every step of the way.
-Learn more about resolving payment disputes with Square.
+(Unless you work with a payment service provider like Square — more on that later.)

 Accept Apple Pay and contactless cards everywhere.

 Order the Square contactless and chip and PIN reader.Order your reader now